FrankDocu/Lichess-Development-Onboarding/translation_context.md

 View the computer analysis=This is a link in the box below the board to the the "Replay and analyse" screen, which contains the computer analysis.

-Request a computer analysis=This is one of the actions in the box normally below the board.
-The box includes "Flip board", PGN and FEN downloads, and other actions a player might want to take.
+Request a computer analysis=Clicking this puts the game in the queue for computer analysis, which is usually completed within a minute.
+This is one of the actions in the box normally below the board.

-Blunders=This is one of the categories of problems discovered by the computer analysis.
-If no equivalent word exists, use "Serious mistakes".
+Blunders=If no equivalent word exists, use "Serious mistakes".
+This is one of the categories of problems discovered by the computer analysis.

 Mistakes=This is one of the categories of problems discovered by the computer analysis.

 Inaccuracies=This is one of the categories of problems discovered by the computer analysis.

-View game stats=This is one of the links in the box normally below the board.
-It takes you to a page that contains various stats about times taken to make moves in the game.
+View game stats=Clicking this takes you to a page that contains statistics about times taken per move in the game for each player.
+This is one of the links in the box normally below the board.

-Flip board=This is one of the links in the box normally below the board.
-It flips the board upside-down.
+Flip board=Clicking this flips the board upside-down.
+This message is one of the links in the box normally below the board.

 Threefold repetition=This is one of the conditions by which a game ends.
 It appears on the box on the right-hand side of the screen.
 It also appears in player profiles.
-Please use the official term by your country's or locale's chess federation or club.
+Please use the official term used by your country's or locale's chess federation or club.

 Claim a draw=This a button that appears to players when threefold repetition occurs.

 Offer draw=This is a small button in the right-hand side box that offers ending the game by draw to your opponent.

 Draw=This appears in various places, including players' profiles and the right-hand side boxes in individual games.
+It should be translated as a noun, NOT as a verb.

 %s players=This is the counter of how many players are connected right now, displayed at the top of every page on lichess.